Quick Breakdown

 • Licensing, permits, and insurance coverage

-Fleet compliance is a legal requirement for businesses that run commercial vehicles, and falling behind can lead to fines, failed inspections, higher insurance costs, or even trucks being taken off the road.
+Fleet compliance is a legal requirement for any business running commercial vehicles.
+Fall behind, and you're looking at fines, failed inspections, higher insurance costs, or trucks getting pulled off the road.

-A clear fleet management procedure can make fleet compliance easier by helping you keep up with the rules, like driver qualification files, HOS limits, vehicle inspection schedules, and accurate recordkeeping, before they turn into expensive problems.
+A clear fleet compliance management procedure makes it easier to stay on top of driver qualification files, HOS limits, inspection schedules, and recordkeeping before small gaps turn into expensive problems.

 Why does fleet compliance matter?

-• Fleet efficiency: Regular vehicle check-ups and solid maintenance records keep your fleet moving, a natural benefit to staying compliant.
+• Fleet efficiency: Regular vehicle check-ups and solid maintenance records keep trucks moving.
+DOT fleet compliance and vehicle health go hand in hand.

-• Employer brand: A clean safety record shows you run a tight ship, which helps with retention, hiring, and winning new contracts.
+Employer brand: A clean safety record shows you run a tight operation.
+That helps with hiring, retention, and winning contracts from customers who check before they sign

 Who must comply with DOT and FMCSA standards?

-DOT fleet compliance kicks in when you run a commercial motor vehicle (CMV) in interstate commerce, which means crossing state lines or supporting work that does.
+If you operate as a commercial motor carrier, FMCSA standards apply to you.
+DOT fleet compliance requirements kick in when you run a commercial motor vehicle (CMV) in interstate commerce, meaning you're crossing state lines or supporting work that does.

 A CMV includes vehicles that: